Why Shopify Wins in 2026 (Why Small Business Should Care)

 Native A/B testing (called Rollouts) lets you test changes to your store without installing a third-party app.
 SimGym lets you simulate the impact of changes before going live.
 These used to be enterprise-only capabilities.
 Now they're available on standard Shopify plans.

-We'll break down the full Winter 2026 Editions in plain English in an upcoming post.
+We broke down the full Winter 2026 Editions in plain English here.
 It's a lot, and most of it actually matters.

 The Talkerstein Take